Learn how to find tenants seeking low rent apartments

 Add Your Listings for FREE!

-Learn how to become a Section 8 landlord and where to find a Section 8 application online
+Section 8 landlord Application – Learn how to become a Section 8 landlord online

 There are a lot of Section 8 landlords that are looking for Section 8 tenants.
 For a landlord, being able to accept the Section 8 Housing Choice Voucher means practically guaranteed rent.
 Anyone that owns a house or apartment complex can become a Section 8 landlord.
 Landlords simply have to adhere to the necessary requirements mandated by HUD and their local housing authority to become a Section 8 landlord.